ChardXBT/auto-lister/README.md

 The bot (bot.py):

-Reads your items from config.json and credentials from .env Calls GET /listings?user_id=... on CSFloat to check which of your items are currently on auction If an item is listed → saves the expiry time and moves on If an item isn't listed → lists it immediately via POST /listings Sends a Discord embed summarising everything
+Reads your items from config.json and credentials from .env Calls GET /listings?user_id=... on Marketplace to check which of your items are currently on auction If an item is listed → saves the expiry time and moves on If an item isn't listed → lists it immediately via POST /listings Sends a Discord embed summarising everything